Sycamorers/vggt-qwen3/README.md

 1. Obtain LLaVA-Instruct, ShareGPT4V, DocVQA, ChartQA, or compatible datasets.
 2. Convert each corpus to JSON with the schema above and place them under `data/processed/{llava,sharegpt4v,...}/`.
 3. Update the glob paths or mix ratios inside `configs/stage1_sft.yaml` if your filenames differ.
+   - **How it is used**: `configs/stage1_sft.yaml` mixes these corpora (60% LLaVA, 20% ShareGPT4V, 10% each for DocVQA and ChartQA) so Qwen3 learns multimodal instruction following before geometry is introduced.
+Samples here use `num_views: 1` and omit `geom_token`, letting the trainer focus on prompt/answer formatting and `<image>` token placement.

 ### Stage 2 (ScanQA & SQA3D multi-view QA)
 ```bash